Sihong-Lin/CS546-RateMyCourses/README.md

 ## **Setup**
 1. Use "npm install" to install all dependencies as listed in package.json
-2. Edit mongo settings in config/config.json (if needed) and use command line to start mongodb
-3. Seed the database with command such as "npm run seed"
+2. Seed the database with command such as "npm run seed"
-4. Use "npm start" to start the application
+3. Use "npm start" to start the application
-5. Use browser to access the app at http://localhost:3000/
+4. Use browser to access the app at http://localhost:3000/

+## **User Access**

+Users can log in using the nav link in the top right of the site.
+Clicking this will bring them to a login page.
+If they do not have an existing account, there is a link in the login from to create a new account.

+### Default Admin Account
+  * Username: admin
+  * Password: 123456
+### Default Student Account
+  * Username: James
+  * Password: 123456

 ## **Group Memeber**
 - Sihong Lin